Equipment Requirements 2021/22

 Safety glasses are highly recommended for all participants and are required in some provinces and territories.
 Glasses should be resistant to impact and have a strap that allows them to be firmly attached to the participant’s head. (e.g. Racquetball glasses or safety glasses from Home Depot work too!)

 A neck guard with a bib is required and can be purchased at most sports stores – hockey ones are fine.

-Cut resistant gloves are required.
-Gloves designed specifically for competition are available; however, a leather or synthetic leather glove is suitable for beginners.
+Cut-resistant gloves are required.
+Gloves designed specifically for the competition are available; however, leather or synthetic leather glove is suitable for beginners.

 For beginners, having knee pads makes the process of learning to skate less painful and a lot more fun so make sure you grab a pair before they get on the ice!

 Shin pads are also often integrated into competition skin suits; however, for beginners, it is recommend that participants wear a shin pad made of a hard plastic (soccer style).